florinel-chis/mage-seo/README.md

 ## Security

-If you discover any security vulnerabilities, please email security@example.com instead of using the issue tracker.
+If you discover any security vulnerabilities, please email info@magendoo.ro instead of using the issue tracker.

 ## License